helenoid/swissknife/docs/CLI_GUIDE.md

 ## Overview

-SwissKnife is a unified CLI tool that provides AI agent capabilities, machine learning acceleration, task processing, and content storage through a consistent command-line interface.
-The CLI is built on a domain-driven architecture that combines all functionality in a single TypeScript codebase.
+SwissKnife is a powerful, terminal-based AI coding tool built entirely in TypeScript.
+It provides a unified interface to interact with various AI models, manage complex tasks using Graph-of-Thought and advanced scheduling, utilize local ML acceleration, and interact with storage backends like the local filesystem and IPFS (via an IPFS client like the IPFS Kit MCP Server).

 ## Installation